muratk3n/thirdwave/en/README.md

 ---

-"@airliquidegroup, @Airbus and Groupe ADP Partner to Prepare Paris Airports for the Hydrogen Era..
+"@Airbus, @airliquidegroup and Groupe ADP Partner to Prepare Paris Airports for the Hydrogen Era..
 Agreement to prepare for arrival of hydrogen in airports by 2035 part of the development of hydrogen-powered commercial aircraft"